Top Livin Limited ACN 600 787 513 (‘Livin’)

 If the personal information you provide to us is incomplete or inaccurate, we may be unable to provide you, or someone else you know, with the products or services you, or they, are seeking.

 Our website and credit card security transactions are the industry standard Secure Sockets Layer (SSL) ensuring your privacy and security which encrypts your information as it is transmitted over the internet.
 The encryption scrambles details such as your credit card number, billing details and delivery address so that generally, other computers are unable to decipher the information ensuring privacy and security.
+However, the transmission and exchange of information is carried out at your own risk and we cannot guarantee the security of any information that you transmit to us, or receive from us.

 If you access our website, social media or mobile applications (if applicable), we may collect additional personal information about you in the form of your IP address and domain name.